 Love and forgiveness go beyond “right or wrong” and “good or bad”.
 They let you understand, heal and let go so you can move on with more love in your heart.
 But not every person should be in your environment.

 So stop trying to fit in everywhere.
 Don’t be in the scarcity mode where you believe nobody else will love you.
-Choose or create a good social environment which can give you the love, help and support when you need it.
+Choose or create a good social environment that can give you the love, help, and support when you need it.
 And be willing to do the same for them while managing healthy boundaries.